- Top 15 common email marketing mistakes to avoid

 Email marketing is one of the most widely used promotional channels.
-Because the competition is so fierce — 93% of B2B business owners use newsletters to connect with target audiences and acquire leads, it’s getting increasingly harder to get the recipient’s attention.
+Because the competition is so fierce — 93% of B2B business owners use newsletters to connect with target audiences and acquire leads — it’s getting increasingly harder to get the recipient’s attention.

-Mistake 1.
+Email marketing mistake 1.
 Buying subscriber lists or sending unsolicited emails

-Since it takes time to curate a custom subscriber base, some marketers look for an easier way out — such us purchasing a ready-to-go email database.
+Since it takes time to curate a custom subscriber base, some marketers look for an easier way — such as purchasing a ready-to-go email database.
 Buying ready-to-deploy subscriber lists is one of the most common marketing mistakes.
 At first, it seems a perfect way to reach out to thousands of people, but in the long run, it turns out that purchasing an audience is not a viable marketing strategy.

-However, you should try to avoid the approach because the audience of the database didn’t sign up for an email — to most readers, your email will be irrelevant so they will quickly flag it as spam.
+However, you should try to avoid the approach because the audience of the database didn’t sign up for an email — to most readers, your email will be irrelevant, so they will quickly flag it as spam.
 Every time your corporate email is reported is one time too many since the email client will filter it, and your email will not reach even genuine readers.

 As we know, being flagged as spam affects deliverability of future campaigns.
 Find other reasons that affect it in this Ultimate Email Deliverability Guide.

-(Souce: Registration form on the M&M’s website)
+(Souce: Registration form on the MAC Cosmetics website)